 Step 5.
 Filter MAC addresses

-If somebody knows your MAC address they can change the MAC address if his own computer and easily connect to your network and your network will let them allow to connect as they have the specific MAC address.
+If somebody knows your MAC address, they can change the MAC address if his own computer and easily connect to your network, and your system will let them allow to communicate as they have the specific MAC address.

 Step 6.
 Decreasing the Rang of the Wireless Signal

-If you think your route has a high range, you can easily reduce* the signal by either changing the mode of your router to 802.11g of use a different channel
+If you think your route has a high range, you can quickly reduce* the signal by either changing the mode of your router to 802.11g of use a different channel

 Connect to your Secure Wireless Network

 To conclude, MAC Address filtering with WPA2 (AES) encryption (and a really complex passphrase) is probably the best way to secure your wireless network.